-- Prepare in advance.
-Many home sellers invest in improvement projects before listing to generate interest in their property.
+- Historically, home sellers invested in improvement projects before listing to generate more interest in their property.

-- Data shows that some of the least expensive projects have the greatest impact on a sale, such as a garage door or entry door replacement.
+- Data shows that some of the least expensive projects — such as a new garage door or a new front door — can have the greatest impact on a sale.

 If you’ve seen new construction homes over the last few years, you know that partial stone veneers are all the rage.
 Current homeowners can also freshen up an aging exterior by adding a stone veneer accent to the bottom third of their home.

-To complete this project, you’ll first remove the bottom third of siding from the street-facing side of your home exterior (a 300 square foot continuous band).
-Begin by removing the existing siding from the garage and around the main entry, and end near the corner of the side addition.
-Next, you’ll replace this area with a stone veneer, including 36 linear feet of sills, 40 linear feet of corners and one address block.
+To complete this project, you’ll first remove the bottom third of siding from the street-facing side of your home exterior (a 300-square-foot continuous band).
+Next, you’ll replace this area with a stone veneer, including 36 linear feet of sills, 40 linear feet of corners, one address block and a detailed faux-stone archway around the front door.
 The installation also includes protection against water damage and corrosion.

 You’ll be amazed at how this easy stone addition gives your home’s exterior a modern facelift!